imperva/terraform-provider-incapsula/website/docs/r/incap_rule.html.markdown

 * `multiple_deletions` - (Optional) Delete multiple header occurrences.
 Applies only to rules using `RULE_ACTION_DELETE_HEADER` and `RULE_ACTION_RESPONSE_DELETE_HEADER`.
 * `overrideWafAction` - (Optional) The response returned when the request matches the filter and is blocked.
 Applies only for `RULE_ACTION_CUSTOM_ERROR_RESPONSE`.
 * `overrideWafRule` - (Optional) The action for the override rule.
 Possible values: Alert Only, Block Request, Block User, Block IP, Ignore.
+* `enabled` - (Optional) Boolean that enables the rule.
+Possible values: true, false.
+Default value is true.

 ## Attributes Reference